wolberlab/OpenMMDL/docs/tutorial_pdb_path.rst

 .. code-block:: text

-    openmmdl-simulation -f tutorial_simulation -s OpenMMDL_Simulation.py -t 5wyz-processed_openMMDL.pdb -l 5VF.sdf
+    openmmdl_simulation -f tutorial_simulation -s OpenMMDL_Simulation.conf -t 5wyz-processed_openMMDL.pdb -l 5VF.sdf

 By entering the command we create a folder called tutorial_simulation, where the Output of the MD simulation will appear.

-As the Input for the MD simulation we used the -t to select 5wyz-processed_openMMDL.pdb as the topology file for the simulation, -l to select the ligand 5VF.sdf and -s to specify the OpenMMDL_Simulation.py script that will run the MD simulation.
+As the Input for the MD simulation we used the -t to select 5wyz-processed_openMMDL.pdb as the topology file for the simulation, -l to select the ligand 5VF.sdf and -s to specify the OpenMMDL_Simulation.conf file that will run the MD simulation.

 .. figure:: /_static/images/tutorials/PDB_Path/Outputfiles1.png
    :figwidth: 725px